langchain-ai/agent-evals/public_company_data_enrichment/README.md

 ## Dataset

 The dataset used can be found [here](https://smith.langchain.com/public/640df79c-1831-494e-8824-d7300205dc8e/d).
-This dataset has a list of publicly traded companies to extract the following fields for:
+This dataset has a list of publicly traded companies to do research on and extract the following fields for:
   - `name`
   - `description`
   - `website`